ciscoheat/superforms-web/src/routes/concepts/timers/+page.md

 ## Submit state

-The `delayMs` and `timeoutMs` decides how long before the submission changes state.
+After a certain time when the form is submitted, determined by `delayMs` and `timeoutMs`, the timers changes state.
 The states are:

 <Timers />